jcollard/VibeDC/CombatHierarchy.md

 **Action Requirements:** `requiresMove: true`, `requiresAction: false` **Logic:**
 1. Return null if no movement range available
+2. **For each tile in movement range:**
-2. Find nearest enemy unit by Manhattan distance from current position
+   - Find nearest enemy from that position using **BFS pathfinding distance** (getPathDistance)
-3. For each tile in movement range, calculate distance to nearest enemy
-4. Choose tile that minimizes distance (gets closest to enemy)
+   - Track the best position and distance
+3. **Select position with shortest path distance to any enemy**
+4. **Tie-breakers (if multiple positions have same distance):**
+   - Prefer target with higher hit chance
+   - Then prefer target with lower HP
 5. Return movement decision (move-only)
+**Pathfinding Details:**
+- Uses `getPathDistance()` which accounts for walls and obstacles (not Manhattan distance)
+- Returns Infinity if no valid path exists (e.g., enemy behind impassable wall)
+- Filters out unreachable enemies automatically
-**Use Case:** Enemies advance toward combat instead of standing idle **Behavior:** Creates more aggressive, dynamic AI that engages player **Dependencies:** AIBehavior, AIContext helpers (getDistance, calculatePath) **Used By:** All enemy units via DEFAULT_ENEMY_BEHAVIORS
+**Use Case:** Enemies advance toward combat instead of standing idle, correctly routing around obstacles **Behavior:** Creates more aggressive, dynamic AI that engages player intelligently **Dependencies:** AIBehavior, AIContext helpers (getPathDistance, calculatePath, predictHitChance), UnitPlacement **Used By:** All enemy units via DEFAULT_ENEMY_BEHAVIORS

 #### `ai/BehaviorRegistry.ts`